DK-source/Online-reviews-sentiment-about-a-topic/README.md

 # Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to assist user to give an ondemand positive and negative ration of reviews with the help of data collected from the
+* **One Sentence Summary** Ex: This repository holds an attempt to assist user to predict an ondemand positive and negative ratio of reviews with the help of data collected from the desired sites and applying deep leanring model on them.
 *
 * apply GloVe model and BERT model to predict the overall ratio of positive and "Get Rich" Kaggle challenge (provide link).